What’s the point of having a website when nobody scrolls past your hero image?

 Make sure you state what you do – loud and clear.
 You could be a startup owner, creative entrepreneur, agency owner or an angel investor – whoever you are – Say it.
 Declare it.
 Announce it.
 But do it in a way that highlights the one biggest benefit you offer, the one big problem you solve for your prospects.

 Offer an incentive.
 A homepage without an incentive is a waste of your online real estate.
-It’s like flushing down your dollar bills aimlessly.
-You are letting all your hot leads slip away in a snap instead of seizing the opportunity to help them, to get registered in their minds and to stay right there.
+You are letting your hot leads slip away in a snap instead of catalyzing the opportunity to bring them closer to your brand.

 Optimizing your homepage is easy.
 You just have to make sure you’re checking the above list.